-3. INTRODUCTION
+INTRODUCTION

 The primary reasoning behind the spoilage diagnosis procedure is to distinguish between post-process contamination (leakage) and insufficient thermal processing.
 The spoilage diagnosis procedure relies on the fact that vegetative cells (including yeasts) have little or no heat resistance.
-Bacterial spores are heat resistant, so a pure culture of spore forming organisms usually means insufficient thermal processing.
+Bacterial spores are heat resistant, so a pure culture of spore forming organisms means insufficient thermal processing.
 A mixed flora of different vegetative organisms usually means leakage.
-Therefore to distinguish between thermally resistant and sensitive organisms, heat treatment of inocula for cultural examination is necessary.
-Heat treatment can be performed before or after cultural examination.
-Interpretation of results from the heat treatment step should take into consideration the possibility that all spores present may have germinated and would thus be heat sensitive.
-Figures 2 and 3 reflect only the heat treatment step performed after culturing.
+Therefore to distinguish between thermally resistant and labile organisms, heat treatment of inocula prior to cultural examination is necessary.
 Since microbiological examination of canned foods is an integral part of any investigation of the cause of spoilage, it is important that reliable and reproducible procedures for the examination of both the container as well as its contents be employed.
 Such procedures can be used by a processor, an independent laboratory or a regulatory agency.